-The Fish Innovation Lab has 19 ongoing activities in 10 countries: Bangladesh, Cambodia, Ghana, Kenya, Madagascar, Nigeria, the Pacific Islands, Peru, the Philippines, and Zambia.
-These activities address our three areas of inquiry, four cross-cutting themes, and support our theory of change.
+From 2018–2025, the Fish Innovation Lab supported 30 activities in 10 countries: Bangladesh, Cambodia, Ghana, Kenya, Madagascar, Nigeria, the Pacific Islands, Peru, the Philippines, and Zambia.

 Bangladesh